 Copper Creek Lake Park – Lots of geese nearby and a paved loop around the lake, with a playground that has rubber footing nearby.

 Forest Park Museum/Arboretum– A hidden gem, there is a paved path to follow along viewing a creek and the prairie.
-You can even borrow a DIY conestoga wagon kit to explore in.
+You can even borrow a DIY Conestoga wagon kit to explore.